rwxrob/zet/20210830121618/README.md

-# Q: What is a Beginner Boost?
+# What is a Beginner Boost?

 The Beginner Boost™ is my name for the content and community designed to get you moving down the path to mastering the core tech and other skills